No give: Trump's impeachment defense, prosecutors dig in

 WASHINGTON (AP) — Advocates for and against President Donald Trump gave no ground Sunday on his Senate impeachment trial, digging in on whether a crime is required for his conviction and removal and whether witnesses will be called.

-All sides agitated to get on with it, most of all the four Democratic senators running for presidents and facing the prospect of being marooned in the Senate chamber for the trial heading into Iowa's kickoff caucus on Feb.
+All sides agitated to get on with it, none more than the four Democratic senators running for president and facing the prospect of being marooned in the Senate heading into Iowa's kickoff caucus on Feb.
 3.

 “The president deserves a fair trial.
 The American people deserve a fair trial.
 So let's have that fair trial,” said Democratic Rep. Jason Crow of Colorado, one of the seven impeachment prosecutors who will make the case for Trump's removal.